-Coup de Coeur – Part One: Let’s start at the very beginning
+Coup de Cœur – Part One: Let’s start at the very beginning

 Actually, Julie Andrews, let’s not.
 Start at the very beginning that is.
 The fact is that this particular serial ..
 Oh!
 I feel the need to digress – I LOVE a serial!
 All those wonderful adaptations that the British do so well – from The Forsytes, through The Pallisers, much Jane Austen, many Thomas Hardy’s and no doubt a glut of Dickens whose great works were written as episodes for a variety of journals, only later being published in book form.
 This explains two things – firstly, why he serialises SO successfully on television and secondly the minute detail in his descriptives which can be the finish of many a secondary school student’s tolerance of his work …. his narrative can feel achingly slow to the modern reader but gathers pace and impact on the screen.
 Not so for everyone but I have carefully explained to four teenaged daughters and many attendant friends that he should not be dismissed as boring without giving the films and series a whirl first.
 And it is not just a British phenomena – for instance Alexander Dumas serialised The Three Musketeers (Three Musky Queers as my first husband irreverantly and, quite possibly these days illegally, always referred to them) in 139 episodes in Le Constititutionnel.

 Back on piste … I do love a serial and this will be one.
-But I can’t quite start at the very beginning for the simple reason that the story of finding and buying this place is currently my novel in progress.
-Based in the factual, it is a work of fiction with all players and places concealed and touched up with the clay and paint that an Author has the licence to apply at will.
+But I can’t quite start at the very beginning for the simple reason that the story of finding and buying this place feels as though it should be a novel.
+Based in the factual, it would be work of fiction with all players and places concealed and touched up with the clay and paint that an Author has the licence to apply at will.

 So here it is.
-We bought a town house that needs renovating in France.
+We bought a village house that needs renovating in France.
 Other’s do that too.
 And they blog – I follow one in particular because she captivates me.
 You can too, if you want to – just here.
 So that’s not unique.
-Where we bought it as English people is unique: Marcoles: newly recognised as ‘Une Petite Cité de Caractere’ In fact only three villages in the entire Auvergne region currently hold this accolade and the award was made to the three as recently as May this year.
+Where we bought it as English people is unique: Marcolès: newly recognised as ‘Une Petite Cité de Caractère’ In fact only three villages in the entire Auvergne region currently hold this accolade and the award was made to the three as recently as May this year.
 But most important is what it is.